HamedSamavati/Automated-Reporting-Tool/README.md

 ## How to Use

 1. Enter a title for your report and upload a JSON file containing the report data.
 A sample json file is included in the root path.
+Your JSON file can include an array of objects including any kind of value type (png, string, number, ..)
    - Example JSON format:
      ```json
      [